EsteBran/CudaPathTracer/README.md

 So far, the path tracer can show Global Illumination of three different types of materials: diffuse, specular, and refracting (dielectric).
 These are calculated using, respectively, ideal Lambertian BRDF, law of reflection, and smooth dielectric BSDF.

+On my gtx 1070ti, the pathtracer is able to get 60fps with about 1 sample per pixel with 10 bounces.
+Increasing the number of bounces to beyond 50 drops speed to about 30fps.

 Example Images